Last of IS 'Beatles' gang captured in Syria

 The four, all from London, were nicknamed "the Beatles" because of their British accents.

-US officials said the "execution cell" had beheaded more than 27 Western hostages and tortured many more.
+US officials said the "execution cell" had beheaded at least 27 hostages and tortured many more.

-The alleged ringleader of the group was Mohammed Emwazi, dubbed Jihadi John, who was killed in an air strike in Syria in 2015.

-The other suspected member of the cell was Aine Davis, who was jailed in Turkey last year on terrorism charges.
+Families of the men's victims have called for the two seized men to go on trial.
+Diane Foley - whose son James, an American journalist, was captured and beheaded by IS - told BBC Radio 4's Today programme she wants the men to face life imprisonment.

 Who were the IS 'Beatles'?

-- Mohammed Emwazi - dubbed Jihadi John, beheaded a number of Western hostages on video.
-The west Londoner was killed in a drone strike in 2015 in Raqqa, the former de facto IS capital in Syria
+- Mohammed Emwazi - dubbed Jihadi John, was the masked militant from west London who featured in gruesome IS videos, taunting Western powers before beheading hostages.
+Victims who appeared in those videos included British aid workers David Haines and Alan Henning, US journalists James Foley and Steven Sotloff, and American aid worker Peter Kassig.
+The alleged ringleader of the group, he was killed in a drone strike in 2015 in Raqqa, the former de facto IS capital in Syria

-- Aine Davis, also from west London, was convicted of being a senior IS member and jailed in Turkey last year
+- Aine Davis, also from west London, was convicted of being a senior IS member and ehe was jailed in Turkey last year on terrorism charges, after being arrested near Istanbul in 2015.

 - Alexanda Kotey, another west Londoner, took part in the torture of hostages, the US State Department says, and also acted as a recruiter for IS